waggle-sensor/summer2022/snead/daily_log.md

 - implement decision matrix notes and email Raj, Joaquin, and Randy when finished to set up meeting to discuss!
 - downlink, debug Linux
+- Get in person help with logging into/getting access to the Nokia DAC

 ## Week 4: 7/5 to 7/8